LucasBalsante/LucasBalsante/README.md

 - 👋 Hi, I’m @LucasBalsante
 - 👀 I’m interested Web developer
-- 🌱 I’m currently learning Java script, node, react, react Native
+- 🌱 I’m currently learning Java script, node, react
 - 💞️ I’m looking to collaborate on github and forums
 - 📫 How to reach me with my e-mail is the best form balsantelucas14@gmail.com